jfulch/slide-scraper/README.md

 - 📝 Preparing annotated notes for exams
 - 📚 Building a personal knowledge base of course materials
 - 🧠 Active recall study sessions with AI-generated flashcards
 - 📋 Quick exam prep with condensed cheat sheets
-- 🎓 Comprehensive content mastery with structured study materials
+- 🎓 Comprehensive midterm preparation with complete content analysis
+- 📚 Ensuring no important material is missed for exams

 ## 🚀 Available Scripts